 Amplifying our historic commitment to improving everyday life while articulating a focus on human health and well-being

-Crucially, this vision identifies an ambitious and achievable set of initiatives and goals to guide our decisions and investments as we seek to bring the vision into reality.
+This vision identifies an ambitious and achievable set of initiatives and goals to guide our decisions and investments as we seek to bring the vision to reality.

 Our cornerstone principles of Inclusion, Interdisciplinarity, Impact, and Innovation define the way we pursue our mission.
 Vision 2030 positions us for growth by articulating a focus on Human Health and Well-being across our academic units and by laying out three scholarly areas of excellence where the College offers uniquely valuable contributions: Health Equity, Sustainability & Society, and Technology & Human Flourishing.